remcoder/computron/README.md

 # Computron

-Create a computed value that will be updated automatically whenever one of te dependencies change.
+Create a computed value that will be updated automatically whenever one of the dependencies change.

 Example: